 Not far down those lists is Rabun County High School's Gunner Stockton.
 Through three seasons, the senior is on pace to rank third in both passing yards and touchdown passes.
 Given his current trajectory (and the fact that seniors are a lot better than they were as freshman), the stud dual-threat quarterback could easily break both those marks before he's done.

 On top of that, Stockton amassed 1,835 rushing yards and 36 touchdowns on the ground as a freshman and sophomore.
 His junior season?
 3,128 passing yards and a whopping 1,581 rushing yards.

 Get ready to witness an all-time talent when Gunner Stockton arrives in college football.

-Recruiting website 247Sports rates Stockton as the nation’s No. 1 dual-threat quarterback prospect among the class of 2022.
-Though the recruiting service lists Stockton at No. 27 overall regardless of position, it doesn’t seem like long before he climbs near the very top, joining No. 1 pro style quarterback Quinn Ewers.
+Stockton is the nation's No. 5 quarterback prospect among the class of 2022 according to the 247Sports Composite.
+Though the recruiting service lists Stockton at No. 41 overall regardless of position, it doesn't seem like long before he climbs near the very top, joining No. 1 quarterback Quinn Ewers.

-Two seasons of varsity football saw Stockton rack up 6,390 passing yards and 77 touchdown passes against 12 interceptions; He averaged 14.9 yards per completion and converted 68.6 percent of his passes.
+Two seasons of varsity football saw Stockton rack up 6,390 passing yards and 77 touchdown passes against 12 interceptions; the dual-threat QB averaged 14.9 yards per completion and converted 68.6 percent of his passes.
 His legs make him even more dangerous, boasting a 1,100-yard season in 2019 and scoring 19 and 17 rushing touchdowns as a sophomore and freshman, respectively.